The Toledo Design Collective is inspiring transformative growth through urban planning and thoughtful design.

 Who We Are

-As a non-profit organization, our volunteer-supported team is made up of full-time staff and many active volunteers who are dedicated to improving the function and aesthetic of the Toledo region.
+As a non-profit organization, our full-time staff, supported by our active volunteer board, is dedicated to improving the function and aesthetic of the Toledo region.

-Our expertise and passion stems from decades of combined experience as architects, city planners, urban developers, community and educational leaders and devoted Toledo residents.
+Our expertise and passion stems from decades of combined experience as architects, city planners, urban developers, community leaders and devoted Toledo residents.

 Prioritizing urban planning and design impacts quality of life, making Toledo a more desirable place to live, work and play.
 Our impact is both long-term and short-term—engaging communities in an immediate conversation and casting an ongoing vision for the future.